urfolomeus/pdf_tool/README.md

 # PDF Tool

-A Proof of Concept to see how far we can get with a tool that lets LJF highlight measurements on a CAD drawing in a PDF to have those numbers read and calculated for an estimate.
+A Proof of Concept to see how far we can get with a tool that lets users highlight measurements on a CAD drawing in a PDF to have those numbers read and calculated for an estimate.

 ## Prerequisites

+- Python
-- Python (I'm using 3.12.3 but other versions of Python 3 may also work)
+  - I'm using 3.12.3 but other versions of Python 3 may also work
+  - I included a `.tool-versions` file in case you're using ASDF
+- [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) command line OCR tool
+  - I installed using Homebrew on Mac `brew install tesseract`

 ## Setup